zkutalik/ssimp_software/docu/manual.md

 ### out file
 [//]: -------
-The `.ssimp.txt` file has the following columns:
+The output file specified in `--out` file has the following columns:
 - `chr` Chromosome (only 1 to 22 right now)
 - `pos` Position (same build as reference panel)
 - `z_imp` Imputed Z statistics (see below)
-- `N_imp` Effective sample size (maximal sample size times the imputation quality)
 - `source` GWAS or SSimp, depending if the SNP was a tag SNP or an imputed SNP.
 - `SNP` SNP-ID
 - Reference allele (same column name as in the GWAS file)